Kirderf/noroff-boxinator-frontend/README.md

 <!-- @format -->

-# How to Run My Frontend Application
+# How to Run Boxinator Frontend

 1. **Clone the repository**